Last updated 19 May 2017

 There are two plans for Heroku Connect:

 The danketsu plan will appear as 'free’ in the add-ons list for your application in the Heroku Connect dashboard.
-You should check the plan name is danketsu if you wish to verify that you are using the paid plan.
+You should verify that the plan name is danketsu if you wish to ensure that you are using the paid plan.

 Please contact sales for more information on the Heroku Connect danketsu plan.